JimmyWhou/home/la-physique/index.md

 A brief [introduction](../assets/notes/Kitaev Chain.pdf) to the Kitaev chain.

 ### **Notes on Quantum Field Theory (QFT)**
-A collection of my notes and homework on QFT, including materials from Prof. Jean Iliopoulos' summer 2017 course at SYSU and QFT courses (M1 and M2) at ENS:
+A collection of my notes and homework on QFT, including my homework for Prof. Jean Iliopoulos' summer 2017 course at SYSU and the QFT courses (M1 and M2) at ENS:
 - [QFTHW01](../assets/notes/QFTHW01.pdf)
 - [QFTHW02](../assets/notes/QFTHW02.pdf)
 - [QFTHW(ENS)](../assets/notes/QFTHW(ENS).pdf)